audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 --------- | ---- | -----------
 limit | Integer | Limit the number of returned results per page.
 If `0`, no limit will be applied. page | Integer | The page number (0 indexed) to request.
 If there is no limit applied, then page will have no effect and all results will be returned. sort | String | What to sort the results by.
 Specify the attribute to sort by using JavaScript object notation.
-For example, to sort by title use `sort=media.metadata.title`. desc | Binary | Whether to reverse the sort order. `0` for false, `1` for true. filter | String | What to filter the results by.
+For example, to sort by title use `sort=media.metadata.title`.
+When filtering for a series, sort can also be `sequence`. desc | Binary | Whether to reverse the sort order. `0` for false, `1` for true. filter | String | What to filter the results by.
 See [Filtering](#filtering). minified | Binary | Whether to request minified objects. `0` for false, `1` for true.